the-oob/articles-of-organization/bylaws.md

 ### Special meetings
 *Describe meetings outside of the yearly meeting*
 ### Quorum
-*Whats a quoroum of the board constitute?
+*Whats a quorum of the board constitute?
 # Officers
 ## Officers of the corporation
 *What officers do we have?
 At minimum, we have: President/CEO, Secretary, Treasurer/CFO; the State of California allows us to combine Secretary + Treasurer into some sort of business equivalent of a Steven Universe Gem Fusion, but I don’t think we necessarily want that.*